hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

    }

 In this example each class has its own restriction.
-Only clients that belong to class `"a-devices"` are able to use subnet 192.0.2.0/26 and only clients belonging to `"b-devices"` are able to use subnet 10.0.0.0/24.
+Only clients that belong to class "a-devices" are able to use subnet 192.0.2.0/26 and only clients belonging to "b-devices" are able to use subnet 10.0.0.0/24.
 Care should be taken not to define too-restrictive classification rules, as clients that are unable to use any subnets will be refused service.
 However, this may be a desired outcome if one wishes to provide service only to clients with known properties (e.g. only VoIP phones allowed on a given link).

-Note that it is possible to achieve an effect similar to the one presented in this section without the use of shared networks.
+It is possible to achieve an effect similar to the one presented in this section without the use of shared networks.
 If the subnets are placed in the global subnets scope, rather than in the shared network, the server will still use classification rules to pick the right subnet for a given class of devices.
-The major benefit of placing subnets within the shared network is that common parameters for the logically grouped subnets can be specified once in the shared-network scope, e.g. the `"interface"` or `"relay"` parameter.
+The major benefit of placing subnets within the shared network is that common parameters for the logically grouped subnets can be specified once in the shared-network scope, e.g. the ``interface`` or ``relay`` parameter.
 All subnets belonging to this shared network will inherit those parameters.

 Host Reservations in Shared Networks